Leobej/Simplira/doc/Simplira_Technical_Doc.md

 - file_url          VARCHAR, NOT NULL              -- points to object storage
 - file_size         BIGINT, NOT NULL               -- bytes
 - mime_type         VARCHAR, NOT NULL              -- images only (enforced in service)
-- created_at        TIMESTAMP, NOT NULL
+- created_at        TIMESTAMPTZ, NOT NULL
-- deleted_at        TIMESTAMP, nullable            -- soft delete
+- deleted_at        TIMESTAMPTZ, nullable            -- soft delete
 - deleted_by        UUID, FK → User, nullable
 ```